apluslms/a-plus/doc/LTI_TOOL.md

 ## Settings in local development

-For local development, settings in e.g. `local_settings.py` can be used.
+For local development, A+ settings in e.g. `local_settings.py` can be used.
 Copy-pasteable example in `lti_local_settings.py`.
-Still need to change the three `client_id` entries after adding the tool settings in moodle.
+You still need to change the three `client_id` entries there after adding the tool settings in Moodle.

-The following changes should be made in aplus-manual's docker-compose file.
+The following changes should be made in Aplus-manual's (or other test course's) docker-compose.yml file.

 Under `volumes`, add:
 ```